Rheumatoid Arthritis Ayurvedic Treatment in Kerala

 Joint Regeneration

-Directed therapies like Njavarakizi provide a “gain in information” for your tissues to rebuild cartilage and muscle.
+Directed therapies like Njavarakizhi provide a “gain in information” for your tissues to rebuild cartilage and muscle.

 Our 360° Clinical Diagnostic Protocol